filecoin-shipyard/powergate-pinning-service/README.md

 Below is the 10,000 feet overview of how our application will work:

 1. A docker-compose script runs a Powergate, Lotus (filecoin client), and IPFS node.
-2. A React dashbaord showing different features of the pinning service that uses Powergate JS Client to interact with the running powergate node.
+2. A React dashboard showing different features of the pinning service that uses Powergate JS Client to interact with the running powergate node.

 **Overall Achitecture**